thebitmonk/send_post_api/docs/SubaccountstatApi.md

-Get All Aggregated Provider Stats for a Specific IP of a Sub-Account
+Get All Aggregated Provider Stats for a Specific IP of a Sub-Account <br>

 ### Example
 ```javascript